peteroupc/peteroupc.github.io/random.md

 The following definitions are helpful in better understanding this document.

-- **Random number generator (RNG).** A number generator that seeks to generate independent numbers that seem to occur by chance and that are approximately uniformly distributed<sup>[(1)](#Note1)</sup>.
+- **Random number generator (RNG).** Software and/or hardware that seeks to generate independent numbers that seem to occur by chance and that are approximately uniformly distributed<sup>[(1)](#Note1)</sup>.
 - **Pseudorandom number generator (PRNG).** A random number generator that outputs seemingly random numbers using a deterministic algorithm (that is, an algorithm that returns the same output for the same input and state every time) and without making explicit use of nondeterminism.
 - **Seed.**  Arbitrary data for initializing the state of a PRNG.
 - **State length.**  The maximum size of the seed a PRNG can take to initialize its state without truncating or compressing that seed.
 - **Period.** The maximum number of values in a generated sequence for a PRNG before that sequence repeats.
 The period will not be greater than 2<sup>_L_</sup> where _L_ is the PRNG's _state length_.
 - **Stable.** A programming interface is _stable_ if it has no behavior that is unspecified, implementation-dependent, nondeterministic, or subject to future change.
+- **Information security.** Defined in ISO/IEC 27000.

 <a id=Unpredictable_Random_Generators></a>
 ## Unpredictable-Random Generators

 Unpredictable-random implementations (also known as "cryptographically strong" or "cryptographically secure" RNGs) seek to generate random numbers that are cost-prohibitive to predict.
-Such implementations are indispensable in computer security and information security contexts, such as&mdash;
+Such implementations are indispensable in  information security contexts, such as&mdash;

 -  generating keying material, such as encryption keys,
 -  generating random passwords, nonces, or session identifiers,